jsenv/eslint-config/README.md

 # Presentation

-ESLint config file is a single big object.
+ESLint config file consists into a single big object.
 This package helps to split this big object into smaller objects.
-This is possible thanks to a function capable to compose ESLint config objects together to obtain the final object needed to configure ESLint.
+This is possible thanks to a function capable to compose objects together to obtain a final object needed to configure ESLint.

 # composeEslintConfig

 _composeEslintConfig_ is a function returning an eslint config object being the composition of eslint config objects passed in arguments.

-_An .eslintrc.cjs using composeEslintConfig:_

 ```js
 const { composeEslintConfig, eslintConfigBase } = require("@jsenv/eslint-config")